rshtml/rshtml/README.md

 - Supports raw output with `@raw` blocks and server-side comments with `@* ... *@`.
 - Generates `efficient Rust code` for template rendering at compile time.
 - **See the [documentation](https://rshtml.github.io/) for a full list of features.**

+## Editor Support

+Please see the [Editor Support](https://rshtml.github.io/#5-editor-support) section in the documentation.

 ## Syntax Overview

 ### Condition, Iteration, Pattern Matching